 The woman started to show signs of impatience.

 “TIME!
 Even if I allowed you more time, it would be the same.
-The more time I give you, the more will you deepen into your mind.
-You should make up your mind at once, boy, before it is too late!”
+The more time I give you, the more you’ll dig into your mind.
+You should make up your mind, before it’s too late, boy!”

 “Maybe your friend's a bit cleverer than you.
 What is your answer, boy?” she said, her face aiming at Jovian.

-“I’ll do it,” Jovian delivered his answer, his eyes nailed to the floor.
+“I’ll do it,” Jovian delivered his answer quickly, his eyes nailed to the floor.
 He was ashamed by his decision.
 Hunger and thirst had spoken up for him.
 He felt as if he were betraying Ahma.

 “Very good...
 You’re a smart boy, as I thought.
 Now, Ahma, can I have your answer, please, or you’re eager to see your life come to an end too soon?
-To understand that you accept death without a fight?” the woman said, exasperated by Ahma’s incertitude.
+To understand that you accept death without a fight?” the woman said, seemingly exasperated by Ahma’s incertitude and stubbornness.

 “May I have your answer, boy?” the woman said impatiently.

 “Yes!
 The answer is yes.
 I will accept the job.”
-Ahma was almost sure that behind that veil a satisfying smile crossed the woman’s face; the deep green in her eyes had switched to a lighter hue.
+Ahma was almost sure that behind that veil, a satisfying smile crossed the woman’s face; the deep green in her eyes had switched to a light hue of gray.

 “Now, you're probably wondering how these tickets come into effect!
 It’s very simple!
-One has to place the ticket on his forehead and keep it there until he feels enlightened.
-Activation will usually occur within a minute, if the sins of the craver are not too serious.
+It’s enough for the subject to place the tickets on their foreheads and keep them there until they feel enlightened.
+Activation will usually occur within a minute, that if the sins of the craver are not too serious.
 In that case, the activation will take longer.
 I’m talking about grave offenses here, such as murder, rape, gluttony, yet even these can be forgiven and erased.
-However, after the activation occurs, the redemptive ticket will become a non-valid ticket, but the sinner—when the time has come—will be granted eternal life in Hereafter.
+After the activation occurs, the redemptive ticket will become a non-valid ticket, but the sinner—when the time has come—will be granted eternal life in Hereafter.
 You must give these instructions to everyone who buys a ticket.
 Any questions, boys?”

 “Where do these tickets come from?”
 Jovian asked.

-“Had I told you these tickets came directly from God, you would've certainly asked why would God put any price on them.
+“Had I told you these tickets came directly from God, you would've certainly asked why God would’ve had any reason to put a price on them.
 I'm going to tell you a secret, boys: Why do we sell these tickets?
-Because everything that has a price on it becomes more craved.
+Because everything, with a few exceptions, that has a price on it becomes more craved.
 You know that our world has been suffering from a lack of faith lately, and that’s because of the massive secularization of our world.
 Not even the Great Purge put an end to it!
-We need a revival of the spirit, especially now when the time of enlightenment is about to come.
+We need a revival of the spirit, especially now when the time of enlightenment is about to explode again.